 Although the compounds are very similar and this extrapolation should be relatively valid, some degree of caution should still be exerted until some studies on the 1,3-DMAA molecule itself are published.

-The Human Effect Matrix looks at human studies (excluding animal/petri-dish studies) to tell you what effect 1,3-Dimethylamylamine has in your body, and how strong these effects are.
+The Human Effect Matrix looks at human studies (it excludes animal and in vitro studies) to tell you what effects 1,3-dimethylamylamine has on your body, and how strong these effects are.

 |Grade||Level of Evidence|